rishabhbits038/react-forms/README.md

 # react-forms
 A simple react project to create forms from a json.
+Add mandatory fileds, multiselect options, and reggular expression checks right from the json.
 [Live demo](http://rishabhbits038.github.io/react-forms/)

 # Setup